ghiggi/gpm_api/docs/source/03_quickstart.rst

 save the GPM dataset of interest.

 To facilitate the creation of the configuration file, you can adapt and run the following script in Python.
-The configuration file will be created in the user's home directory under the name `.config_gpm_api.yaml`.
+The configuration file will be created in the user's home directory under the name `.config_gpm.yaml`.

 .. code-block:: python

-    import gpm_api
+    import gpm

     username_pps = "<your PPS username>"  # likely your mail, all in lowercase password_pps = "<your PPS password>"  # likely your mail, all in lowercase username_earthdata = "<your EarthData username>"
     password_earthdata = "<your EarthData password>"
     base_dir = "<path/to/a/local/directory/>"  # where to download all GPM data
-    gpm_api.define_configs(
+    gpm.define_configs(
         username_pps=username,
         password_pps=password,
         username_earthdata=username_earthdata,